 ‘I’ve taken two short courses with the British Horological Institute (BHI): Basic Mechanical Watch, and Service and Repair of Day Date Automatic Watches,’ continues Jamie.
 ‘The tutor, John Murphy FBHI, was brilliant.
 Being taught by an instructor who had such a genuine passion for his subject made both courses extremely interesting and enjoyable from beginning to end.’

-It is worth noting that, as well as short courses such as these, which are run at the BHI’s headquarters in Upton Hall, Newark, Nottinghamshire, the Institute also runs distance learning programmes.
+It is worth noting that, as well as short courses such as these, which are run at the BHI’s headquarters at Upton Hall in Newark, Nottinghamshire, the Institute also runs distance learning programmes.
 These are completed in the student’s own time and at their own pace, with the option to take examinations for an officially accredited and globally recognised professional qualification if they so choose.
-Many people have found it to be a worthwhile pursuit during the pandemic restrictions.
+Indeed, many people found it to be a worthwhile pursuit during pandemic restrictions.

 Use your ELC